HwWobbe/WipHww/README.md

 # WipHww

 * 2019.09.:
+* * I am getting "Failed" reports from the workflow management system
 * * test the use of the Next firefox page as an initial choice menu
 * * .05.: integrate this repo into emerging workflows more effectively.
 * 2019.09.04: post for wkh re elsContainer.